DavidStevensonVtex/Java/Sams-Teach-Yourself-Java/day-6/README.md

 Abstract classes can also contain abstract methods, which are method signatures with no implementation.
 These methods are implemented in subclasses of the abstract class.
 Abstract methods are declared with the `abstract` modifier.

 If your abstract class has nothing but abstract methods,you're better off using an interface.

+### Packages

+Packages are a way of organizing groups of classes.

+Packages are useful for several broad reasons:

+* They enable you to organize your classes into units.
+* They reduce problems with conflicts about names.
+* They enable you to protect classes, variables and methods in larger ways that on a class-by-class basis.
+* Packages can be used to uniquely identify your work.